 Ed Friedrich is a longtime local journalist and Gig Harbor resident.
 He worked 35 years at the Kitsap Sun as a sportswriter, copy editor, page designer, news reporter, news editor and rubber band shooter.
 A South Kitsap native, Ed first moved to Gig Harbor while a student at the University of Puget Sound in the late 1970s and has witnessed a new community grow from old roots during the ensuing half century.
 He is a creek freak, weather geek, scanner addict, and digs kayaking and saltwater swimming at his Key Peninsula cabin.

 Dennis Browne is a longtime local interior designer, husband and father of two great sons in Gig Harbor.
 Dennis grew up in Manchester, often fishing or bicycling with the Seattle skyline as his backdrop.
 After his high school and college basketball career ended, he found the love of sports never would.
 He moved to Gig Harbor after college, found a beautiful girl and never left.
 He is a outdoor loving, river running, sunset man and Supersonic fan, who loves to play tennis and shoot hoops with his sons, from their home overlooking a local park.
-He is ready to provide a deserved, fresh take on current and former athletes, from the vibrant Gig Harbor sports scene.
+He is a member of the National Sports Media Association and is ready to provide a deserved, fresh take on current and former athletes, from the vibrant Gig Harbor sports scene.

 Christina T Henry is a freelance journalist reporting on local news from the Kitsap Peninsula and beyond.
 Chris lives in Port Orchard and formerly wrote for the Kitsap Sun.
 Her beats have included education, local government and that quirky and capricious grab-bag we call community news.
 She enjoys our beautiful PNW trails, open water swimming and cycling.